feiloo/tape-archive-tool/README.md

 this simple tool enables simple file archiving and retrieval to and from IBM Storage Protect with the dsmc command.

+tested only on headless linux/opensuse-leap with python 3.12

+### design features

-it does extensive checking and tracks additional metadata to ensure correct archival.
+* it does extensive checking and tracks additional metadata to ensure correct archival.

-it is very strict and only archives big normal files and not folders.
+* it is very strict and only archives big normal files and not folders.
+* single file

+dependencies:

+* dsmc
+* sha256sum command
+* python standard library

 ### Notes: